 Indeed, teen alcohol abuse statistics are downright frightening and extremely tragic.

-Teen Alcohol Abuse Statistics
+Teenage Alcohol Abuse Statistics

-This list of teen alcohol abuse statistics can help inform parental decisions.
+This list of teenage alcohol abuse statistics can help inform parental decisions.
 Without question, the point is to protect your child.
 Thus, understanding and comprehending the extent of the problem of teen drinking and alcohol abuse in teens is essential.

 Knowledge is a powerful tool when it comes to helping parents protect their children.